thisdot/starter.dev/starters/express-typeorm-postgres/README.md

 - Create a `.env` file and copy the contents of `.env.example` into it.
 - Run `npm run infrastructure:start` to start the database and the redis instances
 - Run `npm run dev` to start the development server.
-- Open your browser to `http://localhost:3333/health` to see the API running.
+- Open your browser to `http://localhost:3333/docs` to see the API documentation with the existing endpoints.

 ### Manual